Splendor-Protocol/splendor-blockchain-v4/docs/TROUBLESHOOTING.md

    ```

 3. **Test on Testnet First**
-   - Always test on testnet before mainnet
+   - Always test locally before mainnet
-   - Use testnet for debugging and development
+   - Use local development for debugging and testing

 ### Community Support